ElsaYilinWang/DECI-EmailAutomationTool/Troubleshooting.md

 Click + Add an exclusion, select File, and choose the downloaded setup file.

 Issue: App crashes on launch with ModuleNotFoundError: pythonjsonlogger
-Symptซom: You successfully install the app, but it crashes immediately upon launching.
+Symptom: You successfully install the app, but it crashes immediately upon launching.

 Cause: This was a build error in versions before v1.3 where a required library was not included in the installer.

 Solution: This has been permanently fixed.
 Ensure you have downloaded and installed the latest version (v1.3 or newer) from the GitHub Releases page.

-Issue: App requires "Run as administrator" and then can't find Outlook
+Issue: "Permission Denied" or "Cannot Detect Outlook" after Installation
-Symptom: The app shows a "permission denied" error when run normally.
-When you "Run as administrator," it opens but then fails to detect your Outlook account.
+Symptom: The app requires you to "Run as administrator" to start, but when you do, it can't find your Outlook account.

 Cause: This occurred with older versions (before v1.2) that incorrectly tried to save data to a protected system folder.
-This created a privilege mismatch between the app and Outlook.

 Solution: This has been permanently fixed.
 The latest version correctly saves data to the proper user folder (AppData) and does not require administrator rights to run.